venkataravuri/awesome-tech-articles-blogs/topics/devops/devops.md

 ## Observability

+observability is a property of a system, similar to testability, operability, usability, etc. A **_system that’s observable is instrumented and emits telemetry_**, so systems that capture that telemetry can be used to interrogate the system about its behavior and derive answers (e.g. an observable system supports analytics and diagnostics).

-What are most important metrics/SLIs & KPIs you monitor?
+#### What are most important metrics/SLIs & KPIs you monitor?
 What is your monitoring strategy?

 We focus on USE & RED metrics